 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.

 Districts that have been recognized by the NAMM Foundation are often held up as models for other educators looking to boost their own music education programs.

 To qualify for the Best Communities designation, Montville Township Public Schools answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
 Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.

-This award recognizes that MTPS is leading the way with learning opportunities as outlined in the new federal education legislation, the Every Student Succeeds Act (ESSA).
-The legislation, signed into law in December 2015, replaces No Child Left Behind Act (NCLB), which was often criticized for an overemphasis on testing—while leaving behind subject such as music.
-ESSA recommends music and the arts as important elements of well-rounded education for all children.
+This award recognizes that MTPS is leading the way with learning opportunities as outlined in the new federal education legislation, the Every Student Succeeds Act (ESSA) The legislation, signed into law in December 2015, and awaiting state implementation designates music and the arts as important elements of well-rounded education for all children.

 The Montville Township Public School District believes that the Arts are an essential part of a child's complete education.
 All students are offered opportunities to perform, create, and learn to the best of their abilities.

 Performing Arts - Concert Band, Orchestra, Chorus, and Drama are available to all students.
 Additionally, students are afforded the opportunity to audition for advanced ensembles at the Region and State level.

 Fine Arts - Visual Arts, Crafts, Ceramics, Photography are available to all students at a variety of levels.
 Additionally, students are afforded the opportunity to have works displayed in art shows and juried exhibitions.